TheFutonEng/Calico-CNI-Tutorial/README.md

 The commmand that shows the path best here is shown below with it's output:

 ```
 [root@calico1 /]# ip route show | grep 10.1.86.64
 10.1.86.64/26 via 192.168.4.6 dev enp0s8 proto bird
 [root@calico1 /]#
 ```

 This is run from within the container on calico1 and is looking for the IP address for calico2 in it's output.
 There are a couple of things to notice here:

-1. The route is actually for a /26
+1. The route is actually for a /26 and not a host route

-### Explanation
+#### Explanation

 The reason for this has to do with the blockSize field set in the ippool that was created.
 Straight from the [Calico website](https://docs.projectcalico.org/reference/resources/ippool):

 > "This allows addresses to be allocated in groups to workloads running on the same host.
 By grouping addresses, fewer routes need to be exchanged between hosts and to other BGP peers.
 If a host allocates all of the addresses in a block then it will be allocated an additional block.
 If there are no more blocks available then the host can take addresses from blocks allocated to other hosts.
 Specific routes are added for the borrowed addresses which has an impact on route table size."

+What happens if another container is spun up and plumbed on either Calico node?
+Give it a shot.

-2. The next hop is the underlay address for calico2 out of underlay interface for calico1
+2. The next hop is the underlay address for calico2 (192.168.4.6) out of underlay interface for calico1 (enp0s8)

-### Explanation
+#### Explanation

 This is at the very heart of how Calico behaves and is again best explained by [Calico's documentation](https://docs.projectcalico.org/reference/architecture/data-path).
 In short, Calico helps containers route to where the workload is: